Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Sarah Roberts over 1 year ago
+Sarah Roberts almost 2 years ago

 Sacramento has access to The Rook "armored multi-terrain loader" through the Sacramento Sherriff's department, and Sac PD has at least 2 armored vehicles already.
 It is disgraceful and cowardly to continue to fund the militarization of the Sacramento Police Department when there are public services stretched beyond capacity that suffer budget cut after budget cut.
 While supporters who seek to minimize the effects of a militarized police force on civilians will give examples of how The Rook is used to save people from trapped cars or other accidents, in reality there are numerous other pieces of rescue equipment that can be used to help civilians in emergency situations that are not militarized armored vehicles capable of being used to batter-down and surveille civilian residences.